CyberHubXR/.github/profile/README.md

 ---
 Fun facts:

-* Foundry was used in the Grand Prize winning project, Failtopia, at the MIT Reality Hack.
+* Foundry was used in the Grand Prize-winning project, Failtopia, at the MIT Reality Hack.
 [Read the story here.](https://nowandten.substack.com/p/winning-the-reality-hack-in-my-heart)

-* Foundry was used in Big Rock Creative's Auggie award winning Burning Man experience at AWE: [Auggie award winners](https://www.awexr.com/blog/Auggie-Awards-Winners-at-AWE-USA-2023)
+* Foundry was used in Big Rock Creative's Auggie award-winning Burning Man experience at AWE: [Auggie award winners](https://www.awexr.com/blog/Auggie-Awards-Winners-at-AWE-USA-2023)

 ---